 });

-What worked for me in practice was to mock react-native manually inside the tests/__mocks__ folder.
-I created a react-native.js file with this content:
+What worked for me was mocking react-native manually inside a tests/__mocks__/react-native.js file:

 import * as ReactNative from "react-native";